|Stanford University Graduate School of Business, MBA|

 John has been President and CEO of eBay Inc. since March 31, 2008.
-Under John’s leadership, the company has become a global commerce platform and payments leader, with revenue in 2012 of $14.1 billion.
-Across its eBay, PayPal and GSI Commerce platforms, the company enabled $175 billion of commerce in 2012, which represents about 18 percent of e-commerce worldwide and about 2 percent of global retail.
-The company also is a mobile commerce leader, with eBay mobile commerce volume of $13 billion in 2012, and PayPal mobile payments volume of $14 billion.
+Under John’s leadership, the company has become a global commerce platform and payments leader, with revenue in 2013 of more than $16 billion.
+Across its eBay, PayPal and eBay Enterprise platforms, the company enabled $212 billion of commerce in 2013.
+The company also is a mobile commerce leader, with eBay mobile commerce volume of $22 billion in 2013, and PayPal mobile payments volume of $27 billion.
 The company is focused on enabling commerce as a partner — not a competitor — to sellers of all sizes, from entrepreneurs and small businesses, to global brands and retailers.

 Prior to eBay, John spent more than 20 years at Bain & Company, a worldwide consulting firm based in Boston.
 Starting as an Associate Consultant, John rose to become the firm’s president and CEO in 1999, overseeing Bain’s 30 offices and 3,000 employees.